fivdi/pigpio/README.md

 - [spi-device](https://github.com/fivdi/spi-device) - SPI serial bus access
 - [mcp-spi-adc](https://github.com/fivdi/mcp-spi-adc) - Analog to digital conversion with the MCP3002/4/8, MCP3202/4/8 and MCP3304
 - [pigpio-mock](https://github.com/deepsyx/pigpio-mock) - A pigpio mock library for development on your local machine
+- [pigpio-dht](https://github.com/deepsyx/pigpio-mock) - A pigpio mock library for development on your local machine